DunedinJS/dunedin-modern-javascript/workshops/1/let-and-const.md

 ## Block scope

+_If you're not familiar with JavaScript's scope and variable hoisting behaviour it's worth refering to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Variable_scope)_

 Unlike varibles declared with `var` which are function-scoped, those declared with `let` or `const` are block-scoped.

 > The lack of block scope has been long seen as one of the 'bad parts' of JavaScript.